-Dean Cain is one of the rare Hollywood stars that doesn’t fall into the category of liberal.
+Dean Cain is one of the rare Hollywood stars who doesn’t fall into the category of liberal.
 But don’t call him a conservative either.
-Yes, he likes and voted for Trump, and vows to vote for him again, but he says that doesn’t make him a “an alt-right crazy" (which he claims he’s been called, in addition to a slew of other names).
-Which is why he didn’t shy away from participating in the right-leaning play, “FBI Lovebirds: Undercovers” even after someone threatened violence against the cast via Twitter two weeks ago, causing the production to change venues.
+Yes, he likes and voted for President Trump, and vows to vote for him again, but he says that doesn’t make him “an alt-right crazy” (which he claims he’s been called, in addition to a slew of other names).
+Which is why he didn’t shy away from participating in the right-leaning play, “FBI Lovebirds: UnderCovers” even after someone threatened violence against the cast via Twitter two weeks ago, causing the production to change venues.

 “It was a tweet,” play director Phelim McAleer said of the threat.
 “We get more than that every day.”

 I thought it was interesting.
 I’ve never done a stage play before.
 I know it has, obviously, some political overtones, but that’s what these guys [Page and Strzok] did.
-Listen, I follow the news, I know what’s going on, but I had no idea the depth of the things they were saying to each other and how involved they were in the investigations [Russia investigation, etc.].
+Listen, I follow the news, I know what’s going on, but I had no idea the depth of the things they were saying to each other and how involved they were in the investigations [about Russia et al.].
 Their animus was tremendous.